andreasaronsson/nextversion-maven-plugin/README.md

 ## Roadmap

 * Add autorelease
-* Verify functionality with artifactory, bintray and nexus works
+* Verify functionality with artifactory, bintray and nexus works so it should work